RHarryH/precedence-parsers/README.md

 - does not have conflicts in precedence table

 However, when conflicts are detected, grammar might be considered as weak-precedence grammar.
-This kind of grammar accepts conflict between ⋖ and ≐ precedences, merging them into single ⩿ precedence.
-Some sources add extra requirements for this kind of grammars but this tool selects just the longest matching production.
-Therefore, both simple precedence and weak-precedence grammars can be parsed by single parser implementation.
+This kind of grammar accepts conflict between ⋖ and ≐ precedences, merging them into single ⩿ precedence when extra condition is true:
+- `A -> aXb` and `B -> b` are productions and there are no relations `X ⋖ B` and `X ≐ B` (or simply `X ⩿ B`).
+In other words none of the production's right-hand side is a tail of another production's right-hand side.

+Parser for weak-precedence grammar selects the longest matching production.
+Both simple precedence and weak-precedence grammars are parsed by single parser implementation.

 ### Lexeme notation